eggheads/eggdrop/doc/sphinx_source/tutorials/tlssetup.rst

   .+bot HubBot 1.2.3.4 +5555

-will use TLS to connect to 1.2.3.4 on port 5555 the next time a connetion is attempted to HubBot.
+will use TLS to connect to 1.2.3.4 on port 5555 the next time a connection is attempted to HubBot.

 Additional Information
 ----------------------